gbfprogress/gbfprogress/resource_usage/sunstone.md

 Primarchs are still good sunstone usage, even if you are playing magna.
 This is especially true in GW which tends to be easier to cap (particularly during buff hours).

+## Mid-Low Tier: Lucifer and Bahamut

+Lucifer and Bahamut are in a grey area where most of the time they are not worth sunstoning but if you have a surplus of sunstones and no higher priority summons to use them on, you could consider it.
+You may want to keep a buffer until you roll any primal summons that you could use.

+## Low Tier: Any Shiva-tier summon

+These aren't worth stoning right now - its better to use primal main (gives more flexibility) and if you need to use them you could just use them at 0*.

 ## Low Tier: Any suptixable summon

 Generally its better to just save your sunstones up and ticket duplicates of the summon in the long run.